Bryan Reynolds Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in MLB.
+- The Giants pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (94 total, one per game).
+- Giants pitchers combine to give up 95 home runs (one per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.